Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 </p>

 ## Step 7: Perform Analysis of Current Design and Review Iteration:
+This following table highlights the design decisions that were made during this iteration:
 | Not Addressed | Partially Addressed | Completely Addressed | Design Decisions Made During this Iteration                                                                                     |
 |---------------|---------------------|----------------------|---------------------------------------------------------------------------------------------------------------------------------|
 |               |         UC-1        |                      | Selected reference architecture establishes modules that will support this functionality.                                       |